 How do you learn to cook without recipes?

 To cook without recipes, you need the right equipment, ingredients, and knowledge.

 It’s hard to cook nourishing meals if you don’t have the tools needed for success!
 At a minimum, stock your kitchen with these essential pieces of equipment:

-- Tools that Cut: knives, cutting board, honing steel or handheld sharpener, peeler, kitchen shears, grater, can opener
+- Tools that Cut: knives, cutting board, honing steel, handheld sharpener, peeler, kitchen shears, grater, can opener

 - Measuring Tools: digital scale, measuring cups, measuring spoons, thermometer